jacderida/sept11-datasets/README.md

 ## Setup

+Either obtain a binary from the release, or work from source using `cargo`.
+For all the commands described here, `cargo run` can be replaced with `sept11-datasets` (or `sept11-datasets.exe` on Windows) if you're using a binary.

 There is [static data](src/release_data.rs) in the binary that gets used to initialise a SQLite database with the release data.
 The torrents are downloaded and stored in the database.